-When it comes to the property tech, or "proptech", startups, New York City reigns supreme.
+When it comes to the property tech, or proptech, startups, New York City reigns supreme.
 It's only natural that the city is a natural breeding ground for proptech startups thanks to the fact that it's the largest metropolitan real estate market in the country.
 In recent years we've even seen many large companies relocate to NYC, preferring it even to Silicon Valley.
-Today we're taking a look at the homegrown proptech startups you should have on your radar.
+Today we're taking a look at the homegrown real estate startups you should have on your radar.

 The first startup on our list is perfect for anyone looking to buy or sell some furniture.
 Kaiyo is a digital marketplace for buying and selling furniture that is all about providing a great user experience.
 They do this by handling marketing as well as furniture pickup and delivery themselves.

 If you’re buying furniture, you do so with the knowledge that Kaiyo has already inspected the furniture.
 And whatever your style the Kaiyo marketplace has all the top brands from Restoration Hardware to Design Within Reach to Knoll and Herman Miller, often at significant discounts.
 Buying used furniture on Kaiyo is undoubtedly a major step up from craigslist.

 If you’re selling Kaiyo will pick up the furniture and store it until it sold, making them perfect for anyone that needs something gone in a pinch.
 Then they’ll take professional photos of the furniture and adjust pricing based on how many days it’s been on the market.
 While this does mean you have less control over pricing and may receive fewer proceeds from the sale, the convenience is simply unbeatable.